ResilientEcosystem/blog/_posts/2022-9-28-StartYourApplication.md

 ---

-Here we illustrate how to write application using Nexres.
+Here we illustrate how to write application using NexRes.
 We use our KV Server as an example to provide steps by steps tutorial.
 More details can be seen from the code base [kv_client](https://github.com/resilientdb/resilientdb/tree/nexres/kv_client), [kv_server](https://github.com/resilientdb/resilientdb/tree/nexres/kv_server), [proto](https://github.com/resilientdb/resilientdb/blob/nexres/proto/kv_server.proto), and [client sdk](https://github.com/resilientdb/resilientdb/blob/nexres/example/kv_server_tools.cpp).

 ### Write our own proto messages
 First step is to define the proto messages of your application.
 It includes what kind of interfaces you are going to provide and what the requests and responses are.
 Here we define two interfaces: Set and Get.For the request, we only need a key and a value which is used for Set request.
 We write the messages in kv_server.proto.